IoannisNezis/ad-blog/content/post/project-qlue-ls/index.md

 ### Errors

-Let's look at critical errors the formatters do (or dont do)
+Let's look at critical errors the formatters do (or don't do)

 #### Errors in sparql-formatter

 #### Strange Brackets in Expression lists

-sparql-formatter throws a error for this query:
+`sparql-formatter` throws an error for this query:
 ![](img/examples/format-sq-error1.png)
 ```
 SyntaxError at line:5(col:11-12)